noahcoleman42/noahcoleman42.github.io/_projects/3oop-class-projects.md

 Speech Synthesizer
 -----
-Hearing computer voices always feels strange to me.
-The words are familiar yet their tempo and articulation is unlike any spoken English I have ever heard.
-This dissociation leads to a general sense of eerieness, perfect for your next halloween party or other spooky occasion.
+Computer voices always sound a bit strange.
+The words are familiar, yet their tempo and articulation are unlike any commonly spoken English.
+A speech synthesizer provides the perfect balance between eerieness and comfort to make you laugh.

 This program implements a speech sythesizer to read a song's lyrics from a .txt file.